Add to your Claude Code skills

 print(df)

-Filters, aggregations, and joins run as vectorized operations directly against the operational layer - metadata never leaves your machine, no files downloaded.
+Filters, aggregations, and joins run as vectorized operations directly against the Dataset DB - metadata never leaves your machine, no files downloaded.

 import datachain as dc